jhochrun99/CS3113projects/Project4/SDLProject/README.md

 a button and turning it "off".
 * Fireball : a subset of the "Fire" enemy.
 Shoots out from the fire enemy in a random direction at various speeds, and is destroyed upon hitting a platform.
 Player dies if they touch it, but they do not have to defeat the fireballs to win as fireballs are not their own enemy.
+Only one fireball will be on screen at any given time.

 In my game, the Player is controlled with the `left` and `right` arrow keys, and the `spacebar`.